 Speaking of Spawn it grew a beard once it became a dark horror comic.

 It took a while for The Incredible Hulk to settle down on how they would go about their portrayal.
 Hulk ranged from good, to downright evil, from Banner's intelligence to being completely incapable of abstract thought.
 They were even unsettled in color, and how he transformed.
 It wasn't until the first Hulk Annual that they settled down in, green child-like Berserker, who speaks in Hulk Speak, and is powered by Unstoppable Rage.

 Mortadelo y Filemón was an entertaining weekly strip with the traditional few-panels-and-punchline formula, but it wasn't until their first full book, Valor y al toro, that the now standard supporting cast appeared, allowing for deeper storylines and better interactions for the protagonist duo.
-Ibáñez's drawing style also evolved notably, imitating that of Hergé's Tintin.
+Ibáñez's drawing style also evolved notably, imitating that of Hergé's The Adventures of Tintin.